Is your early stage startup planning to fail? V2

 • You are not clearly and obviously differentiated from competitors in terms of the value customers achieve.
 Your only differentiation is price.

-• There are not a large number of potential customers who believe their problems are urgent enough to buy your solution, and they can also afford your solution.
+• There are a not large number of potential customers who believe their problems are urgent enough to buy your solution, and they can also afford your solution.

 Your metrics, facts and analysis show that: